Larchwood has underfloor central heating in all rooms and two well-appointed Guest Bedrooms:

 A visit to the famous "misty isle" is a must if you're in the highlands.
 It can be reached by car ferry from Mallaig or Glenelg or by bridge from Kyle of Lochalsh.

-Larchwood B&B is situated on the south side of the A86 road (Spean Bridge to Newtonmore), about 2.7 miles to the east of the village of Roy Bridge.
-Look out for the grey telephone box in a layby (on the right if travelling from Roy Bridge) near the end of a straight stretch of road.
+Larchwood is situated on the south side of the A86 road (Spean Bridge to Newtonmore), about 2.7 miles to the east of the village of Roy Bridge.
+Look out for the layby (on the right if travelling from Roy Bridge) near the end of a long, straight stretch of road.
 From the east (A9) we are 2 miles beyond the turning to Fersit.
-Again, look out for the grey phone box (on your left, just after a series of bends, as you start the straight).
+Again, look out for the layby (on your left, immediately after a series of bends, as you start the long straight section).
+We are over the hump-back railway bridge, the blue house on the right.

-Please note that as this is a rural location the postcode in a satnav might not take you exactly to our entrance.
+Please note that as this is a rural location the postcode in a satellite navigation system might not take you exactly to our entrance.
 (Most satnavs takes you 250 metres to the east of our B&B signs.)
 Just phone if you need help.

 Using Public Transport, Roy Bridge can be reached by railway from Glasgow.
 There is an overnight sleeper train from London that runs every night except Saturday night.
 Below are some links that you may find useful in planning your journey: